 Breast asymmetry can be corrected through a breast augmentation, reduction, or lift depending on your aesthetic goals.
 You may wish to decrease the size of the larger breast, increase the size of the smaller breast, or choose two different sized implants to make both breasts larger.
 Finally, it may be necessary to lift a drooping breast to achieve a uniform position and shape.

 After breast cancer treatment, many survivors choose to pursue breast reconstruction.
 There are two main techniques to reconstruct the breast, which depend on your goals and the results of your lumpectomy or mastectomy.

 The first is implant reconstruction.
 This involves inserting either a saline or silicone implant to increase the fullness of the breast.

 An autologous or “flap” reconstruction is another option.
 This uses tissue from another part of the body, usually the belly, thigh, or back, to reconstruct the breast.
 A fat graft may also be used to reconstruct the appearance of the nipple.

-Dr. Nichter and Dr. Horowitz will work to understand the specific factors affecting your surgery such as your current health, breast size, and the extent of your lumpectomy or mastectomy, to help you determine the reconstruction plan that will yield the best results.
+Dr. Nichter, Dr. Horowitz, Dr. Champion, and Dr. Paydar will work to understand the specific factors affecting your surgery such as your current health, breast size, and the extent of your lumpectomy or mastectomy, to help you determine the reconstruction plan that will yield the best results.